WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod01/0101-Plan an IPv4 addressing scheme.md

 ### Scenario

 You have completed the IPv4 configuration between the London headquarters and the new Toronto office.
 You have also deployed a server in the North American region that European clients will need to access.
 Users need to be able to copy files from their client systems in London to the Toronto server.
 You need to use IPv4 tools to verify connectivity between the London domain controller and the Toronto server.
 After you verify the configuration, you need to be prepared to troubleshoot and fix any connectivity issues that could arise.

-The main tasks for this exercise are as follows:
+The main tasks for this exercise are:

 1. Verify IPv4 traffic.